PTOYMatrix/ptoymatrix-testnet-client-members-only-/README.md

 ### dataDecryption

-This service is used to decrypt the data downloaded from PTOY Network (testnet) using hybrid encryption/decryption and store it in a file.
+This service is used to decrypt the data downloaded from PTOYMatrix Network (testnet) using hybrid encryption/decryption and store it in a file.

 > Parameters